sara-vazquez/sara-vazquez/README.md

 - 👋 Hi, I’m @sara-vazquez
-- 👀 I’m interested in full stack development, graphic and fashion design, art, yoga & ceramics.
+- 👀 I’m a design enthusiast interested in art, yoga & ceramics.
-- 🌱 I’m currently learning ux/ui design at Nuclio Digital School
+- 🌱 I’m a ux/ui and graphic designer, currently learning full stack development at "Factoria F5".
 - 💞️ I’m looking to collaborate with other ux/ui designers, developers and other content creators
 - 📫 How to reach me IG: @ayalga.estudio or LinkedIn https://www.linkedin.com/in/saravazquezlopez/
 - 😄 Pronouns: she/her